About the profile areas

 Ashbury is an established residential area.

-Major features of the area include Lees Park, Peace Park, W.H.
-Wagener Oval and one school.
+Major features of the area include Lees Park, Peace Park, W H Wagener Oval and Ashbury Public School.